serverless/blog/posts/2018-07-02-aws-lambda-sqs-serverless-integration.md

       - sqs: arn:aws:sqs:us-east-1:123456789012:queue1
 ```

-Note that the queue must exist -- the Framework will not create it for you.
+Note that the queue must exist—the Framework will not create it for you.
 If you want to create the SQS queue within your service, you can do that in the [resources](https://serverless.com/framework/docs/providers/aws/guide/resources/) block of your `serverless.yml`.
 You can then reference that resource in your `sqs` event as follows:

 ```yml
 # serverless.yml